 All in all, it's very cosy and secluded - but also quite small.
 If the rain sets in, you might feel a little claustrophobic, but in good weather it's charming.

 The casita's small kitchen has an electric oven, a gas hob, a fridge/freezer and a dining bar.
 There's a good range of cooking equipment and utensils - grater, juicer, steamer, coffee makers (both hob-top and plunger variety) - so you can easily cater for yourselves all week.
 In summer, you'll probably want to use the barbeque rather than the oven.

 In terms of eating out, there are a couple of restaurants at the bottom of the hill, but they’re pretty basic, and you might prefer to head off to Tarifa for supper.
-It’s about 10km away, but the night life is good and you’ll find lots of places to eat.
-Our first choice would be Casa Lola in the old town for its great tapas and excellent wine list; Villa Nueva for fish (the locals all eat here); Mandragora near the church (more Moroccan); Los Melli or Bar Frances for tapas.
-You’ll find Chinese, Japanese and Mexican, too.
+It’s about 10km away, but the night life is good and you’ll find lots of places to eat, from Spanish tapas and Moroccan tagines to Chinese, Japanese and even Mexican.